 Storage

-Fjall is an embedded LSM-tree storage engine written in Rust that provides the durable persistence layer for all AI memory grains in the Areev context database.
+The storage engine is the durable, encrypted persistence layer for all AI memory grains in the Areev context database.

-Fjall organizes data into partitions.
-The primary partition stores grain blobs.
-Separate partitions hold the wrapped DEKs (data encryption keys), the audit trail, and the entity_latest index (a mapping from entity key to the most recent grain version).
-Each partition has independent compaction settings tuned to its access pattern — the grain partition uses leveled compaction for read-heavy workloads, while the superseded partition uses size-tiered compaction for write-heavy access patterns.
-AI agent memory operations (write, recall, forget) are atomic within a single partition and use Fjall’s batch write API for cross-partition consistency.
+Areev keeps several logical data domains: grain blobs, the per-memory wrapped DEKs (data encryption keys), the audit trail, and the entity_latest index (a mapping from entity key to the most recent grain version).
+AI agent memory operations (write, recall, forget) are atomic and stay consistent across these domains.

 How does full-text search work?

-When the autonomous memory engine writes a grain, it extracts the text content and inserts it into the Tantivy index along with metadata fields (subject, namespace, grain type).
-Tantivy tokenizes the text, builds an inverted index, and stores term frequencies and positions for BM25 scoring.
-The context database queries Tantivy during recall operations that include a text query component.
+When the autonomous memory engine writes a grain, it extracts the text content and inserts it into the full-text index along with metadata fields (subject, namespace, grain type).
+The engine tokenizes the text, builds an inverted index, and stores term frequencies and positions for BM25 scoring.
+The context database queries this index during recall operations that include a text query component.

 # Search via HTTP API